jacqueline-staub/BachelorThesis/README.md

 The application works best (with a hit rate of 100%) for instruments with a range of notes between D3 and E7.
 We reach a hit rate of 70% for the piano, whose pitch range starts at A1 and ends at G7.
-The main difference between our application and related research topics is, that our application works o low quality microphones and runs only on the limited resources provided by the phone.
-Our results demonstrate that the hardware of today’s mobile phones is already fast enough to perform time-consuming operations.
+The main difference between our application and related research topics is, that our application works on low quality microphones and runs only on the limited resources provided by the phone.
+Our results demonstrate that the hardware of today’s mobile phones is already fast enough to perform time-consuming operations almost real-time.
 Even fast enough to give the user the impression of an instantaneous feed-back.